 Retired Hon’ble Chief Justice of India A.N.
 Ray, though expected to be President, one day, once said, as evidenced by George H. Gadbois, Jr, “An Indian Chief Justice, like the Lord Chief Justice, in England, should not take up any post-retirement positions.”

 Taking up a post-retirement position is one thing; soliciting one is quite another.
 Soon after pronouncement in Govindaswamy, Markandey Katju offered an ‘elaborate opinion‘ to State Government of Kerala, provided he was approached.
 If that was not enough, he also posted in Facebook:

-Article 124(7) of the The Constitution of India, 1950 states that “No person who has held office as Judge of the Supreme Court shall plead or act in any Court or before any Authority within the territory of India”.
-It has been hotly debated previously that the act of giving written advice, by a Former SC Judge, to be tendered in a Court of Law, comes within the mischief of Article 124(7).
+Article 124(7) of the Constitution states, “No person who has held office as Judge of the Supreme Court shall plead or act in any Court or before any Authority within the territory of India”.
+It has been hotly debated previously, act of giving written advice, by a Former SC Judge, to be tendered in a Court of Law, comes within mischief of Article 124(7).
 The debate has had inconclusive results.
-The Hon’ble Delhi High Court in 2015, in Common Cause [W.P.
-(C) No. 866/2010], in view of the Supreme Court’s Order dated 20.01.2012, in Grenadier Association [W.P.
-(C) No. 513/2011], merely directed the Registry “not to accept Writ Petition(s) without raising objections in cases where opinions of Retired Judges are annexed to the Writ Petition”.
+Hon’ble Delhi High Court in 2015, in Common Cause [W.P.
+(C) No. 866/2010], in view of Supreme Court’s Order, dated 20.01.2012, in Grenadier Association [W.P.
+(C) No. 513/2011], merely directed, Registry “not to accept Writ Petition(s) without raising objections in cases where opinions of Retired Judges are annexed to the Writ Petition.“

 Objections have not guarded against unethical chamber practices built up by Former SC Judges.
 Present Hon’ble Chief Justice of India T.S.
 Thakur supports this.
-He believes that Judges are a ‘valuable human resource‘, one that should not be wasted after retirement.
+He believes, Judges are a ‘valuable human resource‘, one that should not be wasted after retirement.

 Twitter was quick to respond: